 In 2016, working in conjunction with Portland Fire and Rescue, HAP added a ladder to a dock just north of the Hawthorne Bridge attached to Fire Station 21, commonly referred to as “The Fire House Dock.”
 Before, this area had little attention, but with the addition of a ladder, viola, a new swimming spot was created.
 It’s hard to beat the sweet release and splash from hopping off the deck.

 The Fire House Dock is also the launching point of HAP’s own swim group, the River Hugger Swim Team.
-From mid-June to September, for a $3 donation (or the purchase of a $15 official River Hugger swim cap), you can swim across the Willamette River with the supervision of safety paddlers and 30-40 new friends.
+From mid-June to September, for a $5 donation ($15 for the first time or $60 for the season), you can swim across the Willamette River with the supervision of safety paddlers and 30-40 new friends.
 Swimmers who are at the intermediate level or above are welcomed.
 It’s a quarter mile in each direction.
 You can swim one way and walk back across the Hawthorne Bridge or do a round trip.
 Experienced swimmers tend to do two round-trip laps, adding up to a mile.
 If you love swimming and are looking for a unique view of Portland from the water (including under the Hawthorne Bridge), consider coming out for a River Hugger swim.

 Portland’s Inner Tube Party: The Big Float

 If you’re lucky enough to be in Portland during the second weekend of July, you can participate in Human Access Project’s celebration of the Willamette River, The Big Float (or as locals call it, TBF).
 The Big Float is a public parade, float and after-party that draws thousands of river revelers to the Willamette River in downtown Portland.
 Many participants dress in costume; all participants wear smiles.